ewinnington/multi-function-estimator-cs/README.md

 # Finding the maximum of a secret function by using Parallel For in C#

-I create a random function that is represented by the formula
+I create a random function in $i$ dimensions that is represented by the formula

 ## Independent Variable Secret Function :
 $ \sum_{i}{a_ix_i^{c_i}} $